 These records of events that occurred in Büdingen, Lübeck, and other German towns and cities are most useful when the place of origin is mentioned.
 Even when the place of origin isn't mentioned, you can glean important information from these entries.
 For example, there is a baptism in Lübeck on 11 May 1766 of a child born to Johann Carl Henkel and Anna Maria Schreiner.
 This couple settled in Kolb.
 After Carl Henkel died, Anna Maria Schreiner moved to Norka and married Peter Heinrich.
 This Lübeck baptism record is the only record we currently have that states Anna Maria's maiden name.

 Images of the Büdingen parish records are now available on the German church record web site Archion.de.

 - Brent Mai and Dona Reeves-Marquardt (2003), German migration to the Russian Volga (1764-1767): Origins and Destinations, American Historical Society of Germans from Russia - purchase from AHSGR .This book also includes births, marriages, and deaths in other German locations.

-- Karl Stumpp (1982), The Emigration from Germany to Russia in the Years 1763 to 1862, American Historical Society of Germans from Russia - purchase from AHSGR or access a free digital version with an AHSGR membership.
+- Karl Stumpp (1982), The Emigration from Germany to Russia in the Years 1763 to 1862, American Historical Society of Germans from Russia - digitized version (free) available on The Internet Archive.
 This book also includes marriages in other German locations.